Palm Beach County Luxury Real Estate Market Outlook 2026

 Nikko Karki December 19, 2025

-Time is currency.
-Transactions are won by principals who anchor to land value, pay for time saved, and package certainty better than the next bidder.
+Transactions are won by buyers and sellers who anchor to land value, pay for time saved, and package certainty better than the next offer.

 Our View for the Next 12 to 18 Months

 The market is orderly and selective.
-Trophy assets on irreplaceable sites hold value.
+Trophy properties on irreplaceable sites hold value.
 Secondary inventory adjusts.
-The practical implication: precision at launch beats long discount cycles, and disciplined buyers who lead with certainty outperform those who lead with complicated numbers.
+The practical takeaway: precision at launch beats long discount cycles, and buyers who lead with certainty outperform those who lead with complicated offers.

 Market Phase